Office: Lewis Science Center 154

 The Medical College Admission Test (MCAT) is required of applicants for admission to most colleges of medicine.
 Admission to medical school largely depends upon scores achieved on this test.
 Areas covered by the exam are verbal reasoning, biological sciences, and physical sciences.
 Additional information and / or applications for taking the MCAT can be found at:

 Students are encouraged to review The Road to Medical School.
 Dr. Mike Martin in the Department of Biology is available to answer questions you may have about the MCAT or medical school application process.

-Students are encouraged to carefully review the matriculation requirements of the medical schools for which they plan to apply.
+Students are also encouraged to carefully review the matriculation requirements of the medical schools for which they plan to apply.
 Additional resources can be found at:

 - Guidelines for Applicants – http://medicine.uams.edu/files/2015/05/COM_admissions_guide_2016-web.pdf